 This algorithm is derived from recommendations in Treatment of Metastatic Colorectal Cancer: ASCO Guideline.
 This is a tool based on an ASCO Guideline and is not intended to substitute for the independent professional judgment of the treating physician.
 Practice guidelines do not account for individual variation among patients.
 This tool does not purport to suggest any particular course of medical treatment.
 Use of the guideline and this tool are voluntary.

-ASCO = American Society of Clinical Oncology; CT = chemotherapy; dMMR = deficient mismatch repair; doublet CT = FOLFOX, CAPOX, or FOLFIRI; EGFR = epidermal growth factor receptor; mCRC = metastatic colorectal cancer; MDT = multidisciplinary team; MSI = microsatellite instability; NCCN = National Comprehensive Cancer Network; triplet CT = FOLFOXIRI.
+ASCO = American Society of Clinical Oncology; CT = chemotherapy; dMMR = deficient mismatch repair; doublet CT = FOLFOX, CAPOX, or FOLFIRI; EGFR = epidermal growth factor receptor; mCRC = metastatic colorectal cancer; MDT = multidisciplinary team; MSI = microsatellite instability; triplet CT = FOLFOXIRI; VEGF = vascular endothelial growth factor.

 PARADIGM reinforces the value of:

-LEARN HOW VECTIBIX® CLINICAL DATA HELPED EVOLVE BIOMARKER-BASED DECISIONS IN PATIENTS WITH mCRC
+LEARN HOW VECTIBIX® CLINICAL DATA HELPED EVOLVE BIOMARKER-BASED DECISIONS FOR PATIENTS WITH mCRC

 Drs.
 Philip and Tauer are paid consultants for Amgen.